mvolkmann/blog/src/swift.md

 ## Initializers

-Structs and classes can define `init` methods that initialize ALL of their properties.
+Structs and classes can define `init` methods that initialize ALL of their properties that do not have default values.
 There can be more than one `init` method as long as each takes a different set of arguments and initializes all of the properties.